Skip to content

 Here, we will explain how it is used with the help of several examples.

 This PHP operator is aimed at returning the boolean value of an expression or a variable.
-To be more explicit: the first not operator (!) will negate the expression, the second one (!) will negate the first expression, bringing back the initial, boolean value.
+To be more explicit: the first NOT operator (!) will negate the expression, and the second one (!) will negate the first result, bringing back the initial boolean value.
+In PHP, !! is essentially a shorthand for explicit boolean casting (bool).

-The double not (!!) operator can be used for increasing the code readability and guaranteeing that the result is Boolean data type.
+The double NOT (!!) operator can be used to improve code readability and guarantee that the result is of the Boolean data type.

 For a better understanding, check out the example below: